© 2009 Jonathan Ochshorn.contact | homepage | ARCH 2614/5614 homepage

 I. Occupancy (what the building is used for)

-For unsprinklered buildings up to 3 stories, and for sprinklered buildings of with any number of stories, the maximum total allowable building area is the allowable area for a single floor times the number of stories (but note that the sprinkler coefficient must correspond to the total number of stories).
-For unsprinklered buildings with more than 3 stories, the maximum allowable total building area = the allowable area per floor times three.
+For unsprinklered or sprinklered buildings of 1 or 2 stories, the maximum total allowable building area is the allowable area for a single floor times the number of stories (but note that the sprinkler coefficient must correspond to the total number of stories).
+For buildings with 3 or more stories, the maximum allowable total building area = the allowable area per floor times three.
 Note that in all cases, any floor cannot exceed the allowable floor area computed above.
 There is an exception for Group R buildings with so-called NFPA 13R sprinklers: for such buildings, limited to 4 stories, the maximum total building area is the allowable area for a single floor times the number of stories (but note that no more than 4 stories are allowed, and that the sprinkler increase, Is, is not permitted when the sprinklers are designed according to NFPA 13R.
 If the sprinklers were to be designed according to NFPA 13, instead of 13R, the maximum allowable building area would be limited to 3 times the allowable single floor area (even for a 4-story building), but the allowable single floor area would be increased according to the coefficient Is.

 Where there is no frontage increase, or a building is unsprinklered, the values of If or Is are taken as zero.